com-subrahmanyam-pampana/1_programming-languages/typescript/typescript_doc.md

+You need to install ts-node package npm i -g ts-node

 # To run any ts file
-npx ts-node --esm hello_world.ts
+npx ts-node  hello_world.ts

-(You need to install ts-node package)